kokoko3k/koko-aio-slang/docs-ng.md

             Likewise, you can use core/game(**) sized masks and divide them by a factor if they appears too big.
         Inter-cell extra steepness (for integer scaling)
-            When you set maximum width/height to anything > 0.5, the phosphor light will bleed over the adiacent (left/right up/down) one so that they will start to blend togheter.
+            When you set maximum width to anything > 0.33, the phosphor light will bleed over the adiacent (left/right) ones so that they will start to blend togheter.
             This option will avoid the bleeding.
-            You may want them to merge or not, depending on your preference to see a visible "grid"/lines.
+            You may want them to blend or not, depending on your preference to see a "grid".
             This function is useful when you want to emulate handhelds screens using integer scaling, where cells are well separated.
         Black level of the unexcided phosphor grid